ernie58/git-insights/PITCHME.md

 #VSLIDE

-For instance, in the previous scenario, if instead of doing a merge when we’re at Someone pushes rebased commits, abandoning commits you’ve based your work on we run `git rebase teamone/master`, Git will
+For instance, in the previous scenario, if instead of doing a merge, we run `git rebase teamone/master`, Git will

 - Determine what work is unique to our branch (C2, C3, C4, C6, C7)
 - Determine which are not merge commits (C2, C3, C4)